|Public Transportation to WDW|

 The information listed below is subject to change without notice.
 Bus lines suggested are based on my experience and the system map of LYNX.
 Subject to change without notice.
 Contact LYNX at 1-800-344-LYNX (5969) or visit http://www.golynx.com/ for the most updated information.
 This information is provided by a Tony Louey, a guest contributor to disngyeek.com and is accurate as of November 2005.

-(Unless specified, the term “downtown” itself refers
+(Unless specified, the term “downtown” itself refers to Downtown Orlando.)

 Public transit serving Walt Disney World and beyond…

 The Central Florida area (Sanford-Winter Park-Orlando-Kissimmee) is served by an excellent bus system—LYNX.
 Many of their buses are new, wrapped with bus ads (or have different colors), have Transit TV, they are designed to let you travel car-free!

 Many bus routes connect with each other at LYNX Central Station.
 Download the bus map from their website, and figure out where your hotel will be.
 You may not be able to live right at downtown, but 2 miles away is not bad, as long as you only need to take one bus to connect with 50, the bus that takes you to Walt Disney World via the freeway.

 Note: If they are staying in the hotels at WDW area, you can simply take 50 or 56, to the TTC.
 The destination of 50 and 56 buses “Magic Kingdom” is referred to the employee entrance (should be, but not sure) and not the guest entrance.
 There are no bus stops for 50 and 56 at guest entrance.
 All guests should get on and off at “Walt Disney World Transportation Center” and use monorail, boat or buses to get around.